Why manage your lake?

 From years of experience, we know the best in the industry.
 We will recommend the right products, equipment and contractors for your budget and needs.

-We coordinate and oversee work done by your contractor or one of our recommended contractors so there’s no need to worry and you can enjoy your lake.
+We coordinate and oversee work done by contractors so you can rest easy knowing your lake is managed by a professional.

 Managing Manmade Lakes & Ponds

-I regularly hear clients say, “My lake never looked like this before”, and they are right, manmade lakes by definition are of course not naturally occurring.
+I regularly hear clients say, “My lake never looked like this before”, and they are right.
+What they are describing is the aging process of eutrophication.
+Manmade lakes by definition are of course not naturally occurring.
 If a geographic location was conducive to the formation of a lake, there would likely already be one there.
-This means that manmade lakes are already in an even greater struggle against their surrounding environmental conditions for their continued existence from the moment they were excavated.
-Therefore, if the owner of a lake wishes for the lake to be kept in a given state (oligo, meso, eutrophic), maintenance activities to reduce/inhibit sedimentation, nutrient loading, and other factors, will be required to suspend the progression of eutrophication.
+This means that manmade lakes are already in an even greater struggle against the factors that influence eutrophication, which are trying to fill in the lake from the moment it is excavated.
+A lake’s age is classified by something called it’s trophic state (oligotrophic, mesotrophic, eutrophic, hyper-eutrophic).
+If an owner wishes for their lake to stay young, maintenance activities that reduce and inhibit sedimentation, nutrient loading, erosion, runoff and other factors will be required.
+Ultimately, all of your management strategies should be focused on suspending the progression of eutrophication.